Introduction

 Financing for construction sets the stage for understanding the payment process during construction, highlighting the key differences in borrowing for building versus buying an existing property.

-When you start construction, a construction loan is typically used, allowing for up to five draws as the project progresses.
+But when you start construction, a construction loan is typically used, allowing for up to five draws as the project progresses.
 Throughout the construction phase, you'll make interest-only payments on the outstanding balance of the loan.
 The lender disburses funds to the builder in stages and requires proof of progress before releasing more funds.

 Upfront costs, such as deposit, appraisal fee, and origination fee, may also be due during the construction process.